dadrian/dadrian.io/content/blog/posts/no-pqc-without-agility.md

 certificate if you can avoid it, ossification probably won't take place for a while.
-No one will want to take the performance hit of migrating to post-quantum authentication, and so no one will choose to actually use ML-DSA certificates for real connections.
-Performance hits are much more palatable when the alternative is actually "no security", rather than ["no security against a threat that doesn't exist, but might in the future"](/no-pqc-without-agility).
+No one will want to take the performance hit of migrating to post-quantum authentication, and so no one will choose to actually use ML-DSA certificates for real connections until 2035 is much closer.
+Performance hits are much more palatable when the alternative is actually "no security", rather than ["no security against a threat that doesn't exist, but might in the future, and I still have 10 years of good times before compliance makes me change"](/no-pqc-without-agility).

-So, how do we avoid ossification and provide a better path to deployment?
+So, how do we avoid ossification and provide a better path to deployment post-quantum roots?
+There are two options:
+- Cross-signing post-quantum roots with pre-quantum roots
+- Some form of [trust-anchor negotiation][tan] at the TLS protocol level

+Cross-signing is when the key from one root is used to sign a new root.
+The output is a new certificate, with an Issuer of the old root, and a Subject set to the new root.
+Clients that do not have the new root can instead inherit trust when presented with the cross-signed certificate.

+Cross-signatures can be within an organization, e.g. CA Root 2 gets cross-signed by CA Root 1, or they can be cross-organization, e.g. CA1 gets cross-signed by CA2.
+For the purposes of post-quantum, we're mostly interested in intra-organization cross-signing.

 [^1]: This assumes the existence of a single intermediate certificate shipped with the leaf certificate, and a single algorithm per chain.
 Each cert would